-For convenience, the Master Bus has an "output" button on its redirect page, which can be used to select the ports that the master bus output will feed.
-Normally, you connect the Master Bus output to your audio interface outputs.
+For convenience, the Master Bus has an "output" button which can be used to select the ports that the master bus output will feed.
+Normally, the Master Bus output is connected by default to the first 2 channels of your audio interface outputs.

-In the above image the master bus has both of its outputs connected to the audio interface 1/2 stereo output.
+In the above image the master bus has both of its outputs connected to the audio interface stereo output, or the first 2 channels on a multichannel interface.